 Contact experts in immigration and business law in Bulgaria

 Do you want to open a company or corporation in Bulgaria?
 Do you want to obtain a Bulgarian passport or work in an EU member state?
-Contact us to arrange a meeting with an attorney from the offices of Cohen, Decker, Pex, Brosh in Jerusalem or Tel Aviv.
+Contact us to arrange a meeting with an attorney from our offices in Jerusalem or Tel Aviv.